sfigg/commercialization-public/customize/preinstall/exclusive-apps.md

 The OEM Store ID (OEM ID) is required for you to create your OEM Store in the Microsoft Store and for app exclusivity.
 Here are the characteristics of an OEM Store ID:

 1. Assignment is a one-time operation; each OEM should have one and only one unique OEM Store ID.
-1. You must populate your OEM Store ID to the registry field specified in the "Registry Fields Requirements" table below.
+1. You must populate your OEM Store ID to the registry field specified in the [Registry Field Requirements](#registry-field-requirements) section below.
 1. OEM Store ID is set during manufacturing and cannot be changed later.

 ### SCM ID